 Where the design community meets.

-UI Developer at Think Interactive Joined over 5 years ago
+UI Developer at Think Interactive Joined about 6 years ago

 awesome. thanks for doing this.

 great article. there's also something very funny to me that some english kids misspell 'saw' as 'sor'

 I can't quite put my finger on it, but it feels small.
 This design feels like it would work better for a company that made a single product or product type, like headphones or bikes, not a company that is aiming to take on Amazon.
 Like when you go to Amazon, you are overwhelmed with all the CTAs and it gives you a moment of excitement with the impulse of "wow, look at all this stuff!"
 On Amazon, the digital site matches the images of the gigantic warehouses of stuff I read about and see pictures of in articles about Amazon.
 It's chaotic and organized all at once.
 With Jet, I don't get that bigness from looking at the site.
 It feels more like this is a single guy with a Costco membership and a lot of space in his unfinished basement.

 The featured products just seem small.
 "You want dish soap?
 No?
 How about a TV?
 No?
 Ok well then what about glue?
 No?
 Well that's all we got" is the feeling I get.
 I don't feel like I could just get in and get lost looking at products, impulsively buying things that I think I need in the moment.
 You could argue that is more ethical of Jet to decide a design that lets the user choose what s/he needs, but Amazon has made some smart business decisions to get where it is, and those include helping the user look at things s/he may not have considered.